All Episodes

 I mean, are we talking 30, 40 years ago?

-I think when Joe first started running and and he was busted for plagiarism, you could make a joke about that, and it wasn't like your audience would flip out.
+I think when Joe first started running and he was busted for plagiarism, you could make a joke about that, and it wasn't like your audience would flip out.

 But now they're just so scared of making that joke today.

-So now now you have a two team, you have you have a two-tiered kind of like left and right when it used to not matter.
+You have a two-tiered kind of like left and right when it used to not matter.

-I kind of remember Letterman changing, I guess that was during the Bush years, right?
+I guess that was during the Bush years, right?

-But that's kind of where but he just came across as a liberal that was just getting a little too liberal.
+But that's kind of where, but he just came across as a liberal that was just getting a little too liberal.

-But he also is getting cranky in his old age.
+Liberal, but he also is getting cranky in his old age.

 Yeah.

-You know, I don't spend a lot of time on social media, but the times I've been on there and the the amount of effort that people put in to to making fun of me about my political views.
+You know, I don't spend a lot of time on social media, but the times I've been on there and the amount of effort that people put into making fun of me about my political views, there's a lot of times I'm tipping my hat to them.

 I'm like, that's funny as hell.

-Just just be funny.
+Just be funny.

 I don't care if you attack me, but be funny about it if you're a comedian.